92019494/FijiBlog/README.md

 "source myenv/bin/activate" then..
 "python manage.py runserver"

 Note: Due to the permissions on the school computers i was unable to find a way to use djangos built in server to run the downloaded project on a windows machine.
-However i will give some suggested steps below

-When i find a solution i will update this file.
 Note: As i'm aware, only django and django-crispy-forms libraries are installed in the project

 Specific Project Requirements:
 Website should: